Derek-Wen/top50-spotify-quiz/README.md

 ### Distribution of Top Genres

 This barplot shows the distribution of the top genres featured in the playlist.
-Soft pop is the most frequent genre, followed by rap and pop, with all other genres appearing only once
+Soft pop is the most frequent genre, followed by rap and pop, with all other genres appearing only once.

 ![Top Genres Histogram](imgs/genres_top15.png "Top Genres Barplot")

 ### Feature Correlation Heatmap

 The heatmap below illustrates correlations among numerical track metadata features, including popularity, duration, explicitness, and artist followers.
-Artist follower counts and artist popularity are strongly positively correlated, age (days since release) and track duration show a moderate positive relationship, and overall song popularity exhibits only very weak correlations with the other numeric features
+Artist follower counts and artist popularity are strongly positively correlated, age (days since release) and track duration show a moderate positive relationship, and overall song popularity exhibits only very weak correlations with the other numeric features.

 ![Feature Correlation Heatmap](imgs/corr_heatmap.png "Feature Correlation Heatmap")